cunjian/cviu/_pages/opening.md

 ------
 ### Ph.D.
-We have several openings for Ph.D. students.
+We have several openings for Ph.D. students with full scholarships.
 Ideal applicants should be highly motivated and possess strong skills in the fields of mathematics and programming.
-Certain knowlege in image/video processing, computer vision and deep learning are preferred.
+Knowledge in image/video processing, computer vision and deep learning are preferred.
 Please email cunjian.chen@monash.edu with your CV if you are interested in the opportunities.